AndyHunt66/crossword_tools/README.md

-#crossword_tools
+# crossword_tools

-Crossword tools is currently just a set of java classes intended to provide a powerful engine for implementing crossword clue solvers and anagram machines
+Crossword tools is the start of an engine for implementing crossword clue solvers and anagram machines

-Based on Apache Lucene
+Based on Apache Lucene, one of the aims is to be tiny tiny tiny, but powerful.

 The end-goal is to have a fully-featured mobile app, but that's a long way off.